grothedev/fp_flutter/README.md

 FrogPond mobile application, made with flutter. https://flutter.dev/

 TODO:
-* fix db stuff (is this necessary for the initial release?)
+* fix db stuff (this is not necessary for the initial release, but will be once there are > 20 users)
     - when there are a lot of croaks, you certainly don't want so many people making requests all the time and repeatedly downloading so much data.
 * save sort preferences
+* implement data analysis (show locations of croaks w/ tags etc. )
 * intro "tutorial"
 * better homescreen text
+  - link to vision. make clear that it is a platform which is supposed to evolve naturally
 * about page (feedback, source, )
 * UI stuff
   - show video or audio player based on file type.
   - time format
-  - load screen upon submit croak
+  - load screen upon submit croak !!! probably just disable scaffold or all input
   - ripple-like watermarks??
   - change wording: score to popularity?
+  - icons and animation
+    - submit croak (croaking)
+    - fetch croaks (ripples)
+    - app icon
+    -
 * attach file to reply
+* server stuff
+  - monitor bandwidth
+  - log each request
+  -
 * notifications
 * docker and aws or google app engine
 * post-initial-release features